-A Record of School Achievement (RoSA) is a credential for eligible school leavers up to the HSC; no such student from Macquarie Grammar School needed one in 2014.
+A Record of School Achievement (RoSA) is a credential for eligible school leavers up to the HSC; one student from Macquarie Grammar School needed one in 2015.

 Years 9-12 students participated in the ICAS (International Competitions and Assessments for Schools) and other national tests, and performed above the national level.
-Three students achieved a Credit, five a Distinction, and two students achieved a High Distinction for Mathematics, being in the top 1% in NSW/ACT.
-Such participation contributes towards the HSC results.
+Three students achieved a, three a Distinction, and three students achieved a High Distinction for Mathematics, being in the top 1% in NSW/ACT with One Student Lancelot Li winning the ICAS medal for Year 12 Mathematics in 2015.
+Such participation contributes towards the HSC results, and we all hope for the very best from Lancelot, Jack, John and Vincent in the Extension 1 and extension 2 HSC Maths courses.
+In the Australian Mathematics competition One student was awarded a High distinction four students a distinction and two students a credit.
+These results indicate the quality of the teaching and students at MGS.

-Macquarie Grammar School has never had the need for any of its students to be provided with a "disability provision" eg a writer, for the HSC or other State-wide tests and/or examinations.
+Macquarie Grammar School has not required the use of a "disability provision" eg a writer, for the HSC or other State-wide tests and/or examinations.

-Our finest Class of 2014, our Year 12s maintained their serious commitment to their HSC, by ensuring that Macquarie Grammar School maintained it ranking on the Top Schools' List.
-I thank all students for their dedication to high achievement and their supportive families.
-I also thank the personal care from each of our Teachers who provided many hours of additional coaching in their own time.
+Our finest Class of 2015, our Year 12s maintained their serious commitment to their HSC, by ensuring that Macquarie Grammar School maintained it ranking on the Top Schools' List.
+Although from 2014 the SMH will only include Schools with a year 12 cohort greater than 30, as a result we will not show up although we were ranked 74th on our 2015 performance.
+I'd like to thank all students for their dedication to high achievement and their continued commitment to the HSC of 2015.
+Of course supportive families that also endure the HSC year are to be congratulated and thanked.

+I would also like to place on record the phenomenal effort made by our teachers who provided many hours of dedicated work and after hours they put in their own time.
 It was most surprising to 'outsiders' who were amazed to learn that we are a non-selective School.
-It was even more surprising for them to learn that it was only our 6^{th} cohort of students to sit the external HSC Examinations.
+It was even more surprising for them to learn that it was only our 7th cohort of students to sit the external HSC Examinations.

 I am unaware of any other School that has been included on the "HSC Honour Roll", "Mathematics Merit List", and the "BOSTES NSW Distinguished Achievers' List HSC", for every year of sitting the HSC Examinations.
+This year was no exception with outstanding results permeating our 2015 HSC performance.

 Overall, 62% (73% in 2013, 80% in 2012) of MGS students received Band 5 and/or Band 6 (92% of MGS students received Band 4 to Band 6), a similar result to previous years.
 In half our subjects offered, students performed significantly better than the State average, eg 12.42% higher for Biology, 9.29% higher for Maths Ext 1, 8.04% higher for Legal Studies, and 7.49% higher for Maths Ext 2.
 It must be acknowledged that 66% of Mr Alexandru's Mathematics Extension classes achieved Band 6.
-Special mention must be made of Ruby Tran who came 3^{rd} in the State for Chinese Beginners.
+Special mention must be made of Ruby Tran who came 3rd in the State for Chinese Beginners.
 Well done Year 12 of 2014!